AKMU discography

-South Korean sibling duo AKMU has released three studio albums, one live album, two extended plays, one single album, and thirteen singles.
-The duo debuted under YG Entertainment in 2014 after they won the first installment of the K-pop Star series.
+South Korean sibling duo AKMU has released three studio albums, one live album, two extended plays, one single album, and fourteen singles.
+The duo debuted under YG Entertainment in 2014 after they won the second installment of the K-pop Star series.
 The duo consists of siblings Lee Chan-hyuk and Lee Su-hyun.

 Songs from the group's 2014 debut album Play have more than 6.9 million total downloads.
 As of January 2018, the duo sold over 23 million digital songs in South Korea.